 It is a conflict of interest to serve as a director of any company that competes with the Corporation.
-Although a director may also serve as a director of a company supplier, customer, developer, or other business partner, Intevac's corporate policy requires that the director first obtain approval from the Corporation's Chair of the Board of Directors before accepting such a directorship.
+Although a director may also serve as a director of a company supplier, customer, developer, or other business partner, Intevac's corporate policy requires that the director first obtain approval from the Corporation's Chairman of the Board and Corporation's CEO before accepting such a directorship.
 The Corporation's approval may be conditioned upon the director completing specific actions to prevent the actual or appearance of a conflict of interest.